 Some people may feel that the Sennheiser HD 280 Pro makes cymbals hollow.
 Tracks with a lot of cymbals or tambourines, such as What a Pity by Spook School, audio more like metal trashcan lids rather than a high-quality instrument.
 Some tracks have the cymbals sounding a bit too slow.
 There are no good reasons.

-The HD 280 Pro has a de-emphasis between 2-8kHz.
+The Sennheiser HD 280 Pro has a de-emphasis between 2-8kHz.
 The decibel drop above 10kHz is a result of a lower volume at the initial crash.
 The brain interprets a lower book at the first hit (or any other audio within that range) as a minor attack.

 Although it is sometimes desirable to have fewer attacks on a rare sound, the human brain cannot quickly process the sounds to make distinctions.
 Everything may be bled together when there are multiple crash cymbals crashing back-to-back.
-The general sound quality is great, it isn’t necessarily Sennheiser’s top-of-the-line audio profile.
+The overall sound quality is great, it isn’t necessarily Sennheiser’s top-of-the-line audio profile.

 “These headphones are the best I have had in a long time.
 They sound just like professional studio headsets, and I use them for music production and DJing.